 - Open the Headers tab.
 Find the WWW-Authenticate entry under the Response Headers section.
 It will show the authentication method the server enforces to provide access to the content.

-- Refer to the HTTP Authentication Scheme Registry to know the page’s authentication method.
-In this case, the page uses the basic authentication method, meaning that it only requires standard login credentials.
+- Refer to the HTTP Authentication Scheme Registry to find out the page’s authentication method.
+In this case, the page uses the basic authentication method, which means that it only requires standard login credentials.

-The 401 error code appears when the client-side web browser fails to get resources from web servers due to a lack of or invalid authentication information.
+The 401 error code appears when the client’s web browser fails to receive resources from a web server due to a lack of or invalid authentication information.

-On the other hand, the 403 Forbidden error indicates that the server receives the request but doesn’t authorize a specific part of a website.
+On the other hand, the 403 Forbidden Error indicates that the server has received the request but won’t provide access to a specific part of the website.

 Incorrect login details are the most common cause of the 401 error, while insufficient access levels trigger the 403 client error.
-For example, a membership website application will prevent users with a “visitor role” from accessing the members-only forum.
+An example would be a WordPress site with a membership feature preventing users with a “visitor role” from accessing the members-only content.

-Geo-blocking is another cause of the 403 client error status response.
-The site server might block access from IP addresses originating from specific countries or regions.
+Geo-blocking may also result in the 403 client error status response.
+The web server might be restricting access to IP addresses originating from specific countries or regions.

-Here are other variations of the 403 status code you may encounter on the site:
+Here are other variations of the 403 HTTP status code you may encounter:

 - 403 Forbidden